-I have a passion for working with couples, families, individuals and teenagers by addressing the wholeness of the human person: spiritual, emotional, intellectual and biological.
-I work with a wide range of clients, including married/engaged couples, individuals working through trauma, anxiety, depression, and/or grief, those experiencing unwanted sexual behavior and men and women wanting to work through sexual addiction and drug and alcohol problems.
+I engage this by working with college age, young adults and middle aged men and women by addressing the wholeness of the human person: spiritual, emotional, intellectual and biological.
+I help individuals working through trauma, anxiety, unwanted sexual behavior, sexual addiction and drug and alcohol problems.
 I also find that deeper roots to these problems often lie in family of origin issues, which I address through an attachment lens.

 In 2014, I became certified through the Sexual Addiction Treatment Provider Program and am now the program coordinator.
-This SATP certification has given me the education to effectively treat men and women struggling with a range of sexual problems from addiction (a term often misunderstood) to pornography usage.
+This SATP certification has given me the education to effectively treat men and women struggling with a range of sexual problems such as pornography addiction (a term often misunderstood), fantasy life and unwanted sexual behaviors.
 Including practical tools, attachment theory and trauma based interventions, this specialization has helped many break free from the bonds of sexual behavior problems to find real freedom and meaning in their life.

 My goal is to create a safe space to process, heal and walk with you.
 Relationship is a foundation to the human psyche and heart.
 If this aspect of life has been hurt or traumatized, I want to help you renew trust, hope and connection.
 I believe the Lord is in the midst of your story as well.
 Whether you are frustrated with Him or longing for His compassion, I hope to meet you there.
 Prayer and inner healing techniques can be a part of treatment to encounter God through the struggle you might be enduring.
 Feel free to ask me to include this in your therapy.